pybpod/pybpod-api/docs/source/getting_started/running.rst

 	PYBPOD_API_LOG_LEVEL = None

-	WORKSPACE_PATH  = 'BPOD-WORKSPACE'
+	PYBPOD_SESSION_PATH  = 'SESSION-WORKSPACE'

-	# if you do not define the next variable, the PROTOCOL_NAME
+	# if you do not define the next variable, the PYBPOD_SESSION
 	# will assume the current datetime value.
-	PROTOCOL_NAME   = 'PROTOCOL-NAME'
+	PYBPOD_SESSION = 'SESSION-NAME'

 	SERIAL_PORT   = '/dev/ttyACM0'